 Flash Fiction Typewriter

 While these brief fictional forms are interesting in themselves, they also provide a useful basis for longer more complex stories.
-They can serve as a brief outline that one could fill out with further details that would result in a full-fledged short story.
+Each pithy piece can serve as a brief outline that one could fill out with further details that would result in a full-fledged short story.

 Although each "story" is quite short, it can pack the punch of unexpected drama or hilarity.
 And as one composes them, one finds that even each sentence must remain fairly brief, an exercise that encourages the employment of just the right word in the right place.
 Thus, the exercise of composing these brief narratives could serve as a useful practice for poets, who must ever be on the lookout to put just the right word in just with right place.